prince1108/nexarise/application/src/main/data/json/edge/instructions/install/centos/instructions.md

 ##### [Optional] Update bind ports
-If ThingsBoard Edge is going to be running on the same machine where ThingsBoard server (cloud) is running, you'll need to update configuration parameters to avoid port collision between ThingsBoard server and ThingsBoard Edge.
+If ThingsBoard Edge is going to be running on the same machine where NexaRise server (cloud) is running, you'll need to update configuration parameters to avoid port collision between ThingsBoard server and ThingsBoard Edge.

 Please execute the following command to update ThingsBoard Edge configuration file (**/etc/tb-edge/conf/tb-edge.conf**):